PR0CK0/StableDiffusionEndToEndGuide/README.md

 It's somewhat daunting to get into this... but 4channers have done a good job making this approachable.
 Below are the steps I took, in the simplest terms.
 Your intent is to get the Stable Diffusion WebUI (built with Gradio) running locally so you can start prompting and making images.

 ## Set up Local GPU Usage
 We will do Google Colab Pro setup later, so we can run SD on any device anywhere we want; but to start, let's get the WebUI setup on a PC.
-You need 16GB RAM, a GPU with 2GB VRAM, Linux or Windows 7+ and 20+GB disk space.
+You need 16GB RAM, a GPU with 2GB VRAM, Windows 7+ and 20+GB disk space.
 1. Finish the [starting setup guide](https://rentry.org/voldy)
     * I followed this up to step 7, after which it goes into the hentai stuff
     * Step 3 takes 15-45 minutes on average Internet speed, as the models are 5+ GB each